-- · Across a network, such as onto a server;
+- Across a network, such as onto a server;

-- Onto removable media such as a USB thumb drive, CD, or DVD;
+- Onto removable media such as a USB thumb drive:

-- Across the Internet.
+- · Across the Internet.

 Instead, copy your files to such locations only after you have saved them on your computer's hard drive and exited the program.